 1’621,943.73 representing his percentage on the 300 million Fortress loan then discounted to 589’,894.33

 13’500,00.00 being the principal balance

-All items were contested by Michael lawyers except the principal balance amount of 13’500,00.00 that was accepted and paid.
+All items were contested by Michael’s lawyers except the principal balance amount of 13’500,00.00 accepted and paid.

 In case of foreclosure or bankrupt of MJ during the refinance Fortress period, John Branca’s request included an amount of 4.5 million-plus interests payable by Sony Corp.
 Mr. Branca’s document specified that – if the amount collected in the bankruptcy proceedings had not had enough balance to pay his allegedly 4.5M – he would get the money in installments from Michael Jackson’s royalties up to March 2008.